Valour-Software/Valour/FAQ.md

 ### I want to contribute to the Valour source code!
 If you are working on [Vooper-Media-LLC/Valour](https://github.com/Vooper-Media-LLC/Valour) it is required that you sign commits.
 Documentation for signed commits can be found [here](https://docs.github.com/en/github/authenticating-to-github/managing-commit-signature-verification).

+## Platform Compatibility

+Valour does not have an official app for any platform currently and is officially only supported on the website valour.gg.
+If you to wish to have a valour app feel you can add it is a shortcut for chrome (and possibly install it as a PWA although it may not be supported) or other browsers like Safari and Edge.

 ## Issues